 The competent ministers examine the statements in light of the environmental impact and determine whether to grant permission for the project.
-Because of this, business enterprises should not ignore various opinions given about their draft environmental impact statements when preparing their final EIAs.
+Business enterprises must not ignore various opinions given about their draft environmental impact statements when preparing their final EIAs.
 When the report is submitted, it must state that certain measures will be implemented during the project's operation.

-As the EIA Law is a procedural law, there are no penalties such as fines for non-compliance.
+As the EIA Law is a procedural law, there are no penalties for example, fines for non-compliance.
 However, companies cannot obtain approval for their projects if they fail the assessment process.